 On April 1, 1933, the Nazis initiated a boycott of Jewish shops and businesses across Germany.
+The picture at left shows a woman reading a boycott sign posted on the window of a Jewish-owned department store.

-Antisemitism in Nazi Germany
+Anti-Semitism in Nazi Germany